hidekatsu-izuno/vue-history-state/README.md

 This plugin is a new version of [nuxt-history-state](https://github.com/hidekatsu-izuno/nuxt-history-state) ported to work with Vue3 and Nuxt3.

-If you are using Nuxt2, please use nuxt-history-state.

 ## Features

 - Restore a last state when going forward or back.
 - Restore a state when reloading.
 - Restore a last state when going forward or back after reloading.

+## Supported Vuersion

+- Vue3
+- Nuxt3

+If you want to work with Nuxt2, you need to use nuxt-history-state.

 ## Install